Hubert Hurkacz: 2025: Second United Cup Final, Geneva Open Runner Up, Surgery

+He lost in the first round of the French Open to Joao Fonseca.

+He has been out since June after undergoing arthroscopic surgery on his right knee.
+During the procedure, doctors removed an overgrown synovial membrane to help relieve the pain he was experiencing in the joint.

+He withdrew from the U.S. Open.

 Playing style

 Hurkacz plays an all-court game with an emphasis on defensive baseline play, and former top 10 player Wojciech Fibak stated that Hurkacz is "an excellent, versatile player who can attack, accelerate and defend".
 Hurkacz is a big hitter, given that he stands 196 cm (6’5").
 He is an effective server, with a top serve capable of reaching 151 mph, and can hit powerfully from both his forehand and backhand.
 But like many of the tour's more powerful players, consistency has been described as an issue.
 Hurkacz plays solidly from the back of the court.
 He plays a low, flat and dangerous ball, while holding the ball in court.
 Over the years, Hurkacz has also developed a reputation as a diver on court.
 Speaking of his unique moves, Hurkacz explains, "I always enjoy grass courts, when you play on the hardcourt or clay court it's probably better not to dive as when you're falling down from the dive you can scratch yourself, on the grass, it's pretty comfortable.
 Sometimes, trying to get to a ball which is pretty far away, you just have to do it."
 He has also been described as a serve-and-volley player, especially on grass courts.
 His coach, Craig Boynton, summarized Hurkacz's style by comparing it to that of Andy Murray: "I think if you look at him, people have said he kind of mirrors Andy Murray with a similar routine on returns, a little bit of a similar backhand.
 He's a little taller than Andy.
 Andy's movement was phenomenal.
 But Hubi's a very good athlete, too."

 Despite all tennis players being taught to keep their eye on the ball, Hurkacz does quite the opposite.
 In a 2019 interview with L'Équipe, he admitted, "I confess, it's true, I close my eyes when I hit the ball.
 In fact, I've probably always played like that, and it's been a while since I've been noticed."